 Statement of Intent to Register

 When applicants receive an offer of admission from the Dean of Graduate Studies, they may complete their Statement of Intent to Register (SIR) by clicking a link at the bottom of their online admission letter.
-Programs can view the SIR status of applicants through the online review database GARD.
+Programs can view the SIR status of applicants through Slate.

 Process to Appeal a Denial of Admission